 Friday, February 24, 2017

-A Legacy of Writing (A Seriously Write blog)
+A Legacy of Writing (A Seriously Write Blog Post)

 It wasn’t too long ago.
 I was sitting in my office, tapping away at the keyboard, trying to meet a deadline, when the doorbell rang.
 Our oldest daughter and her family had arrived.
 An expected visit to drop off our two grandsons so Mom and Dad would go out and remember why they started this whole plan years ago.